bsquizz/ocdeployer/example/README.md

         - "ruby-app"
     ```

-3) `setB` contains custom deploy logic, in `custom/deploy_setB.py`.
+3) `set2` contains custom deploy logic, in `custom/deploy_set2.py`.
 There is a `post_deploy` method defined in there to do some "extra work" after the deploy has occurred.
 As an example, in this script we patch a `ConfigMap` with updated info after the `nginx1` service has been deployed and we are able to see what the frontend's auto-generated route is.

     ```python
     import json